For use of the classic UI, please see the AEM 6.3 documentation for reference.

 See Sync your Workflow for details.

-You can create a Transient workflow model when creating a new model, or by editing an existing one:
+You can create a Transient workflow model when creating a model, or by editing an existing one:

 Open the workflow model for editing.